$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Application for punctuated unstructured database search

-Finally, consider our approach in application for the search over an unstructured database of size $M = 2^n$.
-The renowned Grover's search algorithm~\cite{grover1996proceedings} finds the solution in time $\sim\sqrt{M}$ and is optimal in terms of the number of oracle calls required for the search process~\cite{zalka1999grover}.
-The possibility to improve the search over an unstructured database by using $\mathcal{PT}$ symmetry was introduced in~\cite{bender2013pt} (referring to~\cite{abrams1998nonlinear}) and further discussed in~\cite{croke2015pt}.
-In the conventions of~\cite{abrams1998nonlinear}, following the application of the oracle \textit{only once}, the state of the last qubit is:
+Finally, consider our approach in conjunction with the search over an unstructured database of size $M = 2^n$.
+The renowned Grover's search algorithm~\cite{grover1996proceedings} finds the solution in time $\sim \sqrt{M}$ and is optimal in terms of the number of oracle calls required for the search process~\cite{zalka1999grover}.

-where $s$ represents the number of solutions.
-For simplicity, we consider the case of $s = 1$ solution further in the text.
-According to~\cite{abrams1998nonlinear}, the ability to exponentially separate the states $\ket{0}$ and $\ket{1}$ implies the capability to search exponentially large databases in polynomial time.
-However, as discussed in~\cite{croke2015pt}, achieving such an operation is only possible with an exponentially small probability of success.
-Consequently, it is not feasible to search over an unstructured database using a fewer number of oracle calls than in Grover's algorithm.
-Our results in Eqns.~\ref{Leverage3} and~\ref{Leverage4} are in complete agreement with~\cite{croke2015pt}.
-After applying the following unitary transformation:

-and using \textit{Stage 2}, it is possible to exponentially increase the value of $\cos^2_{\mathcal{PT}}$ as shown in Section~\ref{Embed}.
-However, this enhancement is counterbalanced by an exponential decrease in postselection probability $\mathcal{D}^{\rm{II}}$, resulting in no improvement in the average number of oracle calls.

-However, Grover's search algorithm was shown to be \underline{\textit{not}} depth-optimal~\cite{zhang2020depth}.
-Thus, instead of attempting the impossible task of reducing the number of oracle calls~\cite{zalka1999grover}, our proposal involves leveraging our $\mathcal{PT}$-symmetric algorithm to optimize the \textit{depth} of the quantum circuit required for a quantum database search, as demonstrated further in the text.